rstudio/rsconnect-jupyter/docs/docs/index.md

 `rsconnect-jupyter` package in the notebook server environment as well as each kernel environment.

-The exact install location depends on your Jupyterhub configuration.
+The exact install location depends on your JupyterHub configuration.

 #### JupyterHub Example Configuration

-This section presents a simple working example of a Jupyterhub configuration with `rsconnect-jupyter` installed.
+This section presents a simple working example of a JupyterHub configuration with `rsconnect-jupyter` installed.

 ??? example "Docker Example"